viniciusbn/unifi-pihole-container/pihole/README.md

 ```
 docker-compose up -d
 ```
-This command will start the Pihole container in detached mode.
+This command will start the Pi-hole container in detached mode.

-4. Access the Pihole Application
+4. Access the Pi-hole Application

-Once the containers are up and running, you can access the Pihole Application web interface by navigating to https://localhost/admin/login.php in your web browser.
+Once the containers are up and running, you can access the Pi-hole Application web interface by navigating to https://localhost/admin/login.php in your web browser.

+5. Update your internal DHCP service

+You need to update your internal DHCP service to use the physical IP address as a DNS service.

-5. Stopping the services
+6. Stopping the services

 To stop and remove the containers, use the following command:
 ```